UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 Microbursts are typically on the order of single-digit milliseconds, but can extend into several hundred milliseconds.
 Message rate will typically be at or near the line rate of the publisher's network connection.
-3. Expected avarage and maximum message sizes being sent.
+3. Expected average and maximum message sizes being sent.
 This should be periodically re-measured.
 4. Expected maximum round-trip network latency between a publisher and a subscriber.
 This can typically be ignored within a single data center, but in the case of international WAN hops, round-trip latencies can grow to several hundred milliseconds.
 5. End-to-end network bandwidth.
-This can typically be assumed to be the servers' network connection speed (usually 10 gig), but can be different for international WAN hops where data streams must be limited below the servers' network connection speed.
+This can typically be assumed to be the servers' network connection speed (usually 10 gig), but it can be different for international WAN hops where data streams must be limited below the servers' network connection speed.
 (Note that this is something that the TCP protocol adjusts for dynamically.
 UDP does not.)